? Table of Contents

 Q: Is my data secure?

 A: Yes, all data stays in your WordPress database.
-Online payments are processed securely through Stripe (we never store credit card numbers).
+Online payments are processed securely through Stripe — card numbers are never stored on your server.

 Q: Can I customize the tax statement?

-A: Yes, go to Settings → Statement Settings to edit the header, footer, and disclaimer text.
+A: Yes, go to Settings → Statements to edit the header, footer, signature line, and IRS disclaimer text.

 Q: What if someone gives multiple times on the same day?